julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 Some were whispered about as cursed or devil-touched.
 Others healed not only flesh, but shock, grief, and spiritual fracture.

 These titles were never symbolic fluff.
-They came from lived experience — battlefield wounds, childbirth, famine, plague, trance, and prayer.
+They came from lived experience: battlefield wounds, childbirth, famine, plague, trance, and prayer.

 This guide gathers the most searched questions about powerful herbs and answers them **through documented folklore, historical usage, and traditional belief**, not modern invention.